AL0YSI0US/reading-notes/MarkdownSyntax.md

 Term | Definition
 ------------ | -------------
 Professional Competencies | These are the professional competencies, and the underlying proficiencies, that Code Fellows hiring partners have identified as most critical for technology professional roles.
+Business Acumen, Growth, Leadership, Crraft, Quality, Communication, Teamwork, Results
 Proficiencies | Simply put, they're Skills: Analysis, General Programming Skills, Software Design, Software Debugging, Software Documentation, Software Testing, Problem Solving, Teamwork, Software Development Fundamentals, Software Development Process, Software Requirements, Programming, Languages, Networking Basics, Cross-Platform, Softwares, Data Structure and Algorithms, Text Editors, Integrated Development Environment (IDE)
 Canvas | is a course management system that supports online learning and teaching.
 It allows professors to post grades, information, and assignments online.
 Slack | Slack is basically a messaging app on steroids.
 It's meant for teams and workplaces can be used across multiple devices and platforms, and is equipped with robust features that allow you to not only chat one-on-one with associates but also in groups.